-- 1. CPT code 95869 should be used when exclusively studying thoracic paraspinal muscles without NCSs the same day. - 2.
-One unit should be billed, despite the number of levels studied or whether unilateral or bilateral. - 3.
-Characteristics of the examination should be noted as described in the overview of needle EMG above.
+1. CPT code 95869 should be used when exclusively studying thoracic paraspinal muscles.

+2. One unit can be billed, despite the number of levels studied or whether unilateral or bilateral.

+3. Characteristics of the examination should be noted as described in the overview of needle EMG above.